With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 - Hot ears

 This is one of the main reasons a migraine diary can be helpful.
 Knowing what prodrome symptoms you have prior to a migraine can be invaluable in stopping the migraine before it even starts.

-My prodrome starts with irritability, yawning, aphasia (I typically forget medical information that is normally second nature to me) and stiff neck muscles.
+For me, the first stage of a migraine starts with irritability, yawning, aphasia (I typically forget medical information that is normally second nature to me), and stiff neck muscles.
 You might notice all of these are also PMS symptoms.
-For women, the monthly menstrual cycle can exacerbate not only the frequency, but the severity of these headaches.
+For women, the monthly menstrual cycle can exacerbate not only the frequency but the severity of these headaches.